kisancodes/codewithkisan/README.md

 # codewithkisan.com

-This is a personal website for sharing my skills and experiences as a developer.
+My personal website for sharing skills and experiences as a software developer.